Skip to main content

 Braces are a suitable form of orthodontic treatment for adults and children alike, and they can come in many different forms.
 Let’s take a look at how much each type costs:

-These are the most common and cheapest form of braces, and perhaps the most widely recognisable.
-Traditional metallic braces sit on the outside of your teeth, using wires and brackets to gently reposition teeth over time.
+Train Track Braces are the most common and cheapest form of braces, and perhaps the most widely recognisable.
+Traditional metal braces sit on the outside of your teeth, using wires and brackets to gently reposition teeth over time.

 Average Cost: £2,295 - £3,835